sundarnagarajan/rdp-thinbook-linux/README.md

 [Issue 7: FN keys and backspace stop working after suspend-resume on Ubuntu Mate 16.04.3 #7](https://github.com/sundarnagarajan/rdp-thinbook-linux/issues/7) - see [temporary workaround](faq.md#question-fn-keys-and-backspace-stop-working-after-suspend-resume)

 [Issue 10: Sound does not work on Ubuntu 17.10 (Artful Aardvark)](https://github.com/sundarnagarajan/rdp-thinbook-linux/issues/10)
-Current solution is to blacklist module **snd_hdmi_lpe_audio**
+Current solution is to blacklist module **snd_hdmi_lpe_audio**.
 This disables sound over HDMI.
-Have closed this issue and opened [new issue](https://github.com/sundarnagarajan/rdp-thinbook-linux/issues/11) to find long-term solution
+Have closed this issue and opened [new issue](https://github.com/sundarnagarajan/rdp-thinbook-linux/issues/11) to find long-term solution.
+This workaround is also applied to Bionic Beaver 18.04

 # EVERYTHING on this laptop works perfectly in Linux